Before your semester abroad ILP it is 100% normal to be nervous — here are the things I was the most worried about (and how they actually turned out).

-Before your semester abroad with International Language Programs (ILP) it is 100% normal to be nervous!
-This may be your first time living away from home, or your first time abroad.
-You may have experience teaching or you may not.
-There are tons of different scenarios.
+Maybe your ILP semester will be your first time living away from home, or your first time abroad.
+Maybe you have a little teaching experience ... or maybe not.
+There are tons of different scenarios that may make you a bit hesitant to sign up and live abroad for a few months.
 Luckily, there are a lot of things you are worried about that you don't need to be!

 - I Don't Speak The Language

-As an ILP volunteer you won't just be dropped off in the middle of Russia or China with no support - we promise!
-A large part of our mission is to provide support during your semester abroad.
-Most of our volunteers are traveling for the first time in their lives and we know you're signing up with us instead of backpacking solo because you want the support of an organized, experienced program.
+As an ILP volunteer you won't just be dropped off in a different country with no help — we promise!
+A large part of ILP's mission is to provide support while you navigate living abroad with your group.
+Most of our volunteers are traveling for the first time ever and we know you're signing up with us instead of backpacking solo because you want the support of an organized, experienced program.

 Not Knowing Anyone In My Group